jeremyakers/tch-patient-360-demo/snowflake_support_reproduction.md

 ## Questions for Support

-1. Is `max_results` a supported parameter for Cortex Search in `tool_resources` at agent creation time?
+1. Is it possible to configure Cortex Search services in `tool_resources` when creating an agent via REST API?
-2. Why does the API accept the payload but the services show as `<nil>` in the UI?
+2. Why does the API return 200 "successfully created" but the services show as `<nil>` in Snowsight?
 3. Is there a different API endpoint or method required to attach Cortex Search services to a persisted agent?
-4. Should `max_results` be configured at agent creation time or passed at runtime in each request?
+4. Are Cortex Search tools only configurable via Snowsight UI, not REST API?
+5. If REST API configuration is supported, what is the correct payload structure?
+6. Is there a way to verify/describe the agent's actual stored configuration via REST API?